 Girugamesh took a cheery approach to their penultimate tracks, ‘Zecchou Bang!!’ and ‘Another Way’, both of which had the audience singing louder than any others- with plenty of accompanying dance moves for the former!

 However, I would be lying if I didn’t say that the band saved their best performance for last.
-It only took a few recognisable beats of the drums to realise that the final track of the night was to be the stunning, overwhelmingly powerful ‘Kowareteiku Sekai’.
+It only took a few recognizable beats of the drums to realize that the final track of the night was to be the stunning, overwhelmingly powerful ‘Kowareteiku Sekai’.
 Satoshi’s voice hardly faltered under the strain of a challenging, emotional vocal, and the instrumentals held strong as the concert came to an end on a high.
 Satoshi, Nii, ShuU and Ryo waved and called ‘bye bye!’ to the crowd while and instrumental version of ‘Alone’ played in the background, and gradually left the stage.

 There was a good range of merchandise on sale, and the whole night was a great experience.
-Girugamesh have truly come back to form with the MONSTER album, and with a new mini-album just around the corner, and promise of another European tour in the near future, Girugamesh looks set to keep all guns blazing for a while to come yet!
+Girugamesh has truly come back to form with the MONSTER album, and with a new mini-album just around the corner, and promise of another European tour in the near future, Girugamesh looks set to keep all guns blazing for a while to come yet!

 Words by Lauren du Plessis